lankydan/lankydanblog-jamstack/content/blog/2022/graphql/graphql-java-library-with-spring/index.md

 }
 ```

-That covers a first look at what `DataFetcher`s do, in following sections we'll expand on them to improve your understanding of GraphQL Java.
+That covers a first look at what `DataFetcher`s do.
+We'll expand on them in the following sections to improve your understanding of GraphQL Java.

 ## The default `PropertyDataFatcher`